architsharma241192/akash/README.md

 ## Development

-To run the development server:
+To run the development server on port 8.8.8.8:
 ```
 grunt dev
 ```